 1/- = one shilling = 10c

-I've been collecting ECs for almost ten years now, and I thought they'd look nice in a gallery.
-I'm not a horror fan, but you'll find full runs of the war and sci-fi titles here, as well as all of the Mad comics (#1-23) and the first magazine (#24).
-I also have a good proportion of the New Direction titles.
-Enjoy!
+I've been collecting ECs for over ten years now, and I thought they'd look nice in a gallery.
+I'm not a horror fan, but you'll find full runs of the war and sci-fi titles here and all of the Mad comics (#1-23) and the first magazine (#24).
+I also have all of the New Direction books except for Psychoanalysis #1...